 Many health problems in senior cats share similar signs to hyperthyroidism, such as diabetes, intestinal diseases, inflammatory bowel disease, and chronic kidney disease.
 To make an accurate diagnosis, veterinarians conduct a combination of tests, including blood tests and urinalysis.
 A thyroid hormone blood test measuring T4 levels is the primary indicator of hyperthyroidism.

 However, some cats may have normal thyroid hormone levels even when affected, possibly due to other illnesses suppressing T4 production.
-In these cases, vets may need to perform additional tests or use specialized thyroid testing to confirm the diagnosis.
+In these cases, vets may need to perform additional tests or use specialised thyroid testing to confirm the diagnosis.

 Oral medications that block thyroid hormone production can be effective within two to three weeks, with many cats responding well.
 Side effects may occur in about 20% of cases, including loss of appetite, vomiting, lethargy, bleeding problems, jaundice, itching around the head or face, and rarely, blood cell abnormalities.
 Most side effects are mild and often resolve without needing to discontinue treatment.
 Cats require lifelong medication and regular blood monitoring.